 Living in Munich means being able to head to a lake after work to cool off in summer, which in my opinion, is one of the very best things about Bavaria.
-I much prefer stripping off and jumping into an ice-cold lake for half an hour, than faffing around in a humid swimming pool changing room, before ending up in chlorinated water, surrounded by people who can’t swim lengths in a straight line.
+I much prefer jumping into an ice-cold lake for a half hour swim instead of faffing around in a humid swimming pool changing room, before ending up in chlorinated water, surrounded by people who can’t swim lengths in a straight line.

-If you’re wondering where’s best to cool off in the heat, I’ve made a list of my favourite places to head to:
+If you’re wondering where to cool off in the heat, I’ve made a list of my favourite places to head to:

-I ended up spending a beautiful afternoon at Cafe Forster in Schondorf, Ammersee, recently.
-Entrance costs just a couple of euros, and there’s a huge grassy area where you can lay out your towels and set up your parasols (parasols are also available to hire).
+A trip to Cafe Forster in Schondorf, Ammersee is a lovely way to while away an afternoon.
+Entrance costs just a couple of euros, and there’s a huge grassy area where you can lay out your towels and set up your parasols (available to hire).
 Toilets are available, changing rooms are clean and the cafe sells savory dishes and plenty of ice cream.
 The water’s pretty shallow for a good few metres, meaning it’s great for kids, and it’s lovely to swim around the yachts and watch the steam boat puff around the lake.

 The Buchsee is a tiny lake to the east of the more popular Starnberger See, in Münsing.
 It’s privately owned, and entrance costs 1 €.
 You can lay down on a grassy slope (there’s plenty of room and people are nicely spread out), and the water’s deliciously warm.
 After you’re done swimming, head to the beer garden next door for homemade Bavarian dishes.